rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 ---

 How configure ingress routing in Service Mesh and what components are involved?
-And which are the main differences between Openshift Routes and Ingress routing in Service Mesh?
+And which are the main differences between OpenShift Routes and Ingress routing in Service Mesh?

 Let's Mesh in!!

-This is the fourth blog post of the Service Mesh in Openshift series.
+This is the fourth blog post of the Service Mesh in OpenShift series.
 Check the earlier post:
 * [I - Service Mesh Installation](https://rcarrata.com/istio/service-mesh-installation/)
 * [II - Microservices deployment in Service Mesh](https://rcarrata.com/istio/microservices-deployment-in-service-mesh/)
 * [III - Including microservices in Service Mesh](https://rcarrata.com/istio/adding-microservices-within-mesh/)